 Best for: Travel, street photography, everyday shooting.

-If you like the sound of a 35mm lens but need something that delivers higher sharpness and quality than the budget option, then this is your port of call.
-The Sony FE 35mm f1.4 Distagon T* ZA Lens is an outstanding optic, made with Zeiss optics for superior sharpness.
-Fantastic for low light thanks to the f/1.4 maximum aperture, the lens also sports a nine-bladed aperture for the creation of vivid bokeh.
+If you like the sound of a 35mm lens but need something that delivers higher sharpness and brightness in low light, then this is your port of call.
+The Sony FE 35mm f1.4 G Master Lens is an outstanding optic, made with the latest Sony lens making technology for superior sharpness.
+Fantastic for low light thanks to the f/1.4 maximum aperture, the lens also sports an eleven-bladed aperture for the creation of vivid bokeh.

-The minimum focusing distance of the lens is 30cm, so it’s great for close-up work as well as wider, more expansive scenes.
-The optical performance is topped off with Zeiss’s famous T* lens coating, which wards off reflections and ghosting for superior light transmission.
+The minimum focusing distance of the lens is 27cm, so it’s great for close-up work as well as wider, more expansive scenes.
+The optical performance is topped off with Sony’s Nano AR Coating II which wards off reflections and ghosting for superior light transmission.
+ED glass elements reduce chromatic aberrations and XA (Extreme Aspherical) elements deliver excellent image quality in a compact form.
 An outstanding prime optic.

 Sony FE 24-70mm f2.8 G Master Lens